Abortion in Serbia

 Abortion in Serbia was legalized in its current form (in Serbia and the other former Yugoslav republics) on October 7, 1977.
-Elective abortion care is available for women whose pregnancies have not exceeded the tenth week, and in the case of risk to life or health of woman (no limit specified), or when the pregnancy has resulted from a sex offence (including rape or incest), or in case of fetal impairment up to twenty weeks.
+Abortion on demand is available for women whose pregnancies have not exceeded the tenth week, and in the case of risk to life or health of woman (no limit specified), or when the pregnancy has resulted from a sex offence (including rape or incest), or in case of fetal impairment up to twenty weeks.
 Minors under 16 require parental consent before undergoing an abortion.

+The 2006 constitution of Serbia states that "everyone has the right to decide on childbirth", which is effectively an implicit right to abortion.